NesCafe62/antialiased-nearest-sampling-glsl/README.md

 Implementation of antialiased nearest texture sampling in glsl shader language

-The alorithm is implemented in `textureNearestAntialias`.
+The alorithm is implemented in `textureNearestAntialias` function of `fragment.glsl`.
 Full code contains some more logic like lighting calculations.
 Decided to grab it whole without removing stuff, because I can be sure it will work.

  All logic related to nearest sampling with antialiasing represented by these lines of code in `fragment.glsl`:
 ```glsl